The Mastermind Behind BTS Explains the K-Pop Group's Success

 TIME: K-pop is distinctive for its trainee system, in which aspiring “idols” train for years after being scouted and before being introduced to audiences.
 How did you find and train the seven members of BTS?

-Bang Si-Hyuk: One of our producers, Kido, brought RM’s demo tape to me and said, “This is what the young kids are into.”
+Bang Si-Hyuk: One of our producers, Pdogg, brought RM’s demo tape to me and said, “This is what the young kids are into.”
 RM [who is now the group leader and a rapper] was 15 at the time.
 I signed him immediately.
 I had considered putting together a hip-hop crew, not an idol group.
 But when I considered the business context, I thought a K-pop idol model made more sense.
 Because many trainees wanted to pursue hip-hop and didn’t want to be in an idol band, they left.
 At that time RM, Suga, and J-Hope stayed back, and they remain BTS’s musical pillars.
 From there, through auditions, we discovered and added members that had more of an idol-like quality to the group.

 When you started Big Hit, you could have gone down many paths in pop music.
 Why did you decide to form an idol group?